 Most of us never consider the acid/alkaline balance of our blood, but a proper pH is a crucial aspect to overall health.
 Many doctors stress the importance of reducing acidity and increasing alkalinity with an alkaline diet because a balanced pH helps protect us from the inside out.
 Disease and disorder, they say, cannot take root in a body whose pH is in balance.

 What is the meaning of “pH balance”?
-And how do you know if your pH levels are off?
+Do you know if your pH levels are off?
 Well, pH balance refers to a proper balance in the body between acidity and alkalinity.
-Keeping your body at a healthy pH level may help prevent unhealthy microbes and organisms from flourishing, tissues and organs from becoming damaged, minerals from being depleted, and your immune system from being compromised.
+Your body does a great job of keeping its pH balanced in most cases, but by eating an alkaline diet may help prevent unhealthy microbes and organisms from flourishing, tissues and organs from becoming damaged, minerals from being depleted, and your immune system from being compromised.
+Why?
+You’ll have to read on to find out!

 A 2012 review published in the Journal of Environmental and Public Health states: